 The knowledge that the legacy of love and giving Lorraine* believed in, have fulfilled other people's lives, just like she fulfilled my life while she was still here, gives me a great deal of comfort in this painful time.

-My wish is that this God given legacy of love and giving would be embraced by us all, so that every one who has lost, or will loose a loved one might know the comfort that giving can bring."
+My wish is that this God-given legacy of love and giving would be embraced by us all, so that everyone who has lost, or will lose a loved one might know the comfort that giving can bring."

 "Bone donation had been my son's wish.
 He used to talk about tissue donation and when he died he would like his tissue to be donated to those who needed it most so as to live on.
 So, I fulfilled his wishes with an open heart and have been praying daily for those who receive them to recover.